kyclark/bioinformatics_primer/bash-bam2fa/README.md

 ## Finding input files

-Next I want to `find` inside `$IN_DIR` any files with a `-name` ending with `.bam` that are greater in `-size` than 0 characters/.
+Next I want to `find` inside `$IN_DIR` any files with a `-name` ending with `.bam` that are greater in `-size` than 0 characters/bytes.
 I put these into a temporary file so I can count them and later iterate over them.
 I do not like using the `bash` syntax for lists, so I always put lists of things into files.
-I find the number of lines in the file using `wc -l` and see if `$NUM` is less than (`-lt`) one.
+I find the number of lines in the file using `wc -l` and see if `$NUM` is less than one (`-lt 1`).
 If so, I alert the user and `exit 1` to indicate an error.

 ## Temporary files

 I prefer to use `mktemp` to get a temporary file.
-You could just overwrite a statically named `files.txt` file if you want, but you run the risk of accidentally overwriting a jobs file that is still being used by another process.
+You could just overwrite a statically named `files.txt` file if you want, but you run the risk of accidentally overwriting a file that is still being used by another process.
 It's much safer to use `mktemp` as it guarantees a uniquely named file in a temporary directory.
 Additionally, if you forget to `rm` the file when you are done, it will likely be created in a location where old, unused files are regularly removed by the system.

 ## Create jobs file